OpenAI: Finances

-In 2017, OpenAI spent $7.9 million, a quarter of its functional expenses, on cloud computing alone.
-In comparison, DeepMind's total expenses in 2017 were $442 million.
+In 2017, OpenAI spent $7.9 million, a quarter of its functional expenses, on cloud computing.
+In comparison, Google DeepMind's total expenses in 2017 were $442 million.
 In the summer of 2018, training OpenAI's Dota 2 bots required renting 128,000 CPUs and 256 GPUs from Google for multiple weeks.

 In October 2024, OpenAI completed a $6.6 billion capital raise with a $157 billion valuation including investments from Microsoft, Nvidia, and SoftBank.

-On January 21, 2025, Donald Trump announced The Stargate Project, a joint venture between OpenAI, Oracle, SoftBank and MGX to build an AI infrastructure system in conjunction with the US government.
-The project takes its name from OpenAI's existing "Stargate" supercomputer project and is estimated to cost $500 billion.
-The partners plan to fund the project over the next four years.
+On January 21, 2025, President Donald Trump announced The Stargate Project, a joint venture between OpenAI, Oracle, SoftBank and MGX to build an AI infrastructure system in conjunction with the US government.
+The project takes its name from OpenAI's existing "Stargate" supercomputer project and was estimated to cost $500 billion.
+The partners planned to fund the project over the next four years.
 In July, the United States Department of Defense announced that OpenAI had received a $200 million contract for AI in the military, along with Anthropic, Google, and xAI.
-In the same month, the company made a deal with the UK Government to use ChatGPT and other AI tools in public services.
-OpenAI subsequently began a $50 million fund to support nonprofit and community organizations.
+In the same month, OpenAI made a deal with the UK Government to use ChatGPT and other AI tools in public services.
+OpenAI also began a $50 million fund to support nonprofit and community organizations.

 In April 2025, OpenAI raised $40 billion at a $300 billion post-money valuation, which was the highest-value private technology deal in history.
 The financing round was led by SoftBank, with other participants including Microsoft, Coatue, Altimeter and Thrive.

 In July 2025, the company reported annualized revenue of $12 billion.
 This was an increase from $3.7 billion in 2024, which was driven by ChatGPT subscriptions, which reached 20 million paid subscribers by April 2025, up from 15.5 million at the end of 2024, alongside a rapidly expanding enterprise customer base that grew to five million business users.

+In February 2026, OpenAI raised $110 billion at a $730 billion valuation, led by Amazon ($50 billion), SoftBank ($30 billion), and Nvidia ($30 billion), surpassing the prior round as the largest private technology fundraise in history.
+The round was extended to $120 billion in March 2026.
+In April 2026, the company announced that it closed a funding round of $122 billion in committed capital at a post-money valuation of $852 billion.